 - What is the difference between MS and MBA programs?

-- Our Evening MBA, Full-Time MBA, and Online MBA programs are designed for professionals with two or more years of post-bachelor’s work experience.
+- Our MBA programs are designed for professionals with two or more years of post-bachelor’s work experience.
 An MBA degree will help you build a strong foundation of business management practices and pursue a concentration that supports your career goals.
 Overall, the MBA program is broader in scope than an MS program.
 An MS degree is typically shorter (approximately 30-33 credits), subject focused and does not require work experience prior to admission.

 - Which programs are STEM-approved?

 - Our MS programs in Business Analytics, Finance, Financial Risk Management, Information Systems, Quantitative Methods and Modeling, Real Estate, and Statistics are all STEM-approved and qualify for a 24-month OPT extension.
-Our Evening MBA (General), Full-Time MBA (General), and Online MBA have a STEM-approved curriculum but only our Evening MBA (General) and Full-Time MBA (General) qualify for an 24-month OPT extension.
+Our MBA (General Business) and Online MBA have a STEM-approved curriculum but only our MBA (General Business) program qualifies for an 24-month OPT extension.

-- Which concentrations are available with the Full-Time/Evening MBA Program?
+- Which concentrations are available with the MBA Programs?

-- Our Evening MBA and Full-Time MBA programs allow students to design their own concentration.
+- Our MBA (General Business) and Online MBA programs allow students to design their own concentration.
 Students may select a cluster of courses offered by any academic department within Zicklin, for example, data analytics, finance, marketing, etc., (provided the prerequisite courses are satisfied).
+Our Online MBA electives may have more limited choice in electives based on availability, but can choose courses offered to MBA (General Business) students.
 View elective courses here.

 - How many credits are in an MS/MBA?

-- The Evening MBA, Full-Time MBA, and Online MBA programs require 48 credits of coursework.
+- The MBA (General Business) and Online MBA programs require 48 credits of coursework.
 The credit requirements for an MS program vary depending on the preliminary course requirements for the particular program.
 More details on MS program course requirements can be found here.

 - How many credits are in the Advanced Certificate?

-- The Advanced Certificate program requires 9 credits of coursework.
+- The Advanced Certificate programs generally require 9-12 credits of coursework.
 More details on the Advanced Certificate can be found here.

 - Do the Advanced Certificate courses transfer to another program?